edmore/cooperative-coevolution/README.md

 Dissertation: **_Accelerated Cooperative Co-Evolution on Multi-core Architectures_**.

-The author of this work is Edmore T. Moyo
+The author of this work is Edmore T. Moyo.

 Each implementation is in its own branch, this repo has the following implementations: